trust-mfn-berlin/animals-as-objects/vault/material.fossil-fuels.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xMQUGSrnbP8?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-[^1]: To learn more about the complex history and uses of fossil fuels, visit “Oil Beauty and Horror in the Petrol Age”.
-Kunstmuseum Wolfsburg, 2021, https://www.kunstmuseum.de/en/exhibition/oil-beauty-and-horror-in-the-petrol-age/ (28.08.2021).
+[^1]: To learn more about the complex history and uses of fossil fuels, visit “Oil Beauty and Horror in the Petrol Age”. _Kunstmuseum Wolfsburg_, 2021, https://www.kunstmuseum.de/en/exhibition/oil-beauty-and-horror-in-the-petrol-age/ (28.08.2021).

 [^2]: The political economies and ecologies of fossil fuels are at the core of many fascinating books.
 In particular, see Mitchell, Timothy. _Carbon Democracy: Political Power in the Age of Oil_.
 London: Verso, 2011; and Malm, Andreas. _Fossil Capital: The Rise of Steam Power and the Roots of Global Warming_.
 London: Verso, 2016.